zhengjunyao-work/arc24/docs/modeling/Iteration_34_developing_omni_arc.md

 ## Conclusion

+We have implemented a first version of omni-arc and trained multiple models with it.
+The effect on the initial task of `output-from-examples` is unclear.

 ## Next steps

 - Solve the problem with never ending predictions from non-instruct models.
 I would like to use Qwen2.5 base model for the challenge.
+- Can we solve some of the evaluation tasks using generated code?

 ## TODO